TNamdarian/seven-terraces/documentation/TESTING.md

    - if *any user* click on each Featured property card "Visit property" button - go to the correct property external page
    - if *Guest user* click on "Log In to View More properties" button - got to Login page
    - if *Registered user* click on the "View More properties" button - go to the properties page
-6. Registration & Sign Up Page
+6. Registration & Sign Up Pages
    - if *Guest user* type in "Username", "Email" and "Password" fields - validation is given if correct and feedback is given if incorrect.
       - if click on the "Sign Up" button" user is added to the database, go to the profile page and feedback is given to the user that they are registered
    - if *any user* click on the "Login Here" link - go to the Login page